btrettel/blastersim/to-do.md

 - v0.1.0
-    - Add human-readable name for each control volume, to be printed in the CSV file.
     - Input file reader generator
+        - Input checks:
+            - Any diameter is too large or too small to not only make sure that it's physically possible, but also that they use the correct units.
+Perhaps allow the latter to be disabled with `suggestions = .false.`.
     - CSV file output in `run`
+        - Add human-readable name for each control volume, to be printed in the CSV file.
         - Don't print out every time step.
 Add optional argument `csv_frequency` to control.
         - This could help a lot with debugging the springer case.
 I don't know what's going on at the moment.
         - `write_csv_header(sys, csv_filename)`